diagnal/engage-ios-sdk/README.md

 }
 }
 ```
+### ShutDown User
+If a user logouts from your application , you need to inform the Engage SDK to stop tracking events as current user.

+Inorder to stop tracking current user you need to call ```Engage.shutDown()```

+After you call shutdown , all the event tracking will be disable by EngageSDK till you call the identify again.
+When a new user logins OR if you want to track anonymous users ,  you need to call ```Engage.identify(traits)``` again.

 ### Support for UNNotificationContentExtension
 If you want to customise the UI of rich push notification ,  you are allowed to do that by integrating UNNotificationContentExtension in your applications.